microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/listitem-delta.md

 Deleted items are returned with the [deleted facet](../resources/deleted.md).
 Deleted indicates that the item is deleted and cannot be restored.
 Items with this property should be removed from your local state.

-> **Note:** You should only delete a folder locally if it is empty after syncing all the changes.
+> **Note:** You should only delete a folder locally if it's empty after syncing all the changes.

 ## Permissions